fmugianesi/CHROMATIC/README.md

 This tutorial explains the code, while referring to the data relative to the application of CHROMATIC in NPCs.
 You will find the ChIP-seq data for all the factors we studied at present.
 As regards Hi-C maps and downstream CHROMATIC analysis, you will find only the data for chromosome 1 and the factor CBX3.
 However, we uploaded also the data that define the 3D-types that we identified genome-wide, as explained below.
+There are 20 scripts, but you do not have to necessarily run all of them.
+Some of them are optional and you can choose which ones to use on the basis of your needs.

 ## ChIP-seq data pre-processing